 1964 black and white and black on black saddle shoes

+Were saddle shoes popular in the 60s?
 You would think that after such a pop culture explosion of the saddle shoe in the 1950s, the style would be outdated by the 1960s.
 Not quite.
-Girls, boys and young teens continued to wear the shoes as their daily uniform.
-Many schools actually made saddle shoes part of the dress code well into the 1990s.
-Black soles were replace by white soles in the early ’60s, and the black on black saddle became the newer trendier school style.
+Girls, boys and young teens continued to wear saddle shoes in the 1960s as their daily uniform.

 The 1960s was the last decade that adults were seen wearing the shoes.
 Why the sudden change?
 It had a lot to do with the rebellion against old school values and styles.
 The mod generation embraced two tone color blocking into fashion, but not the saddle shoe.
-By now it was too old, had too much history, and was too childlike for a grown up generation.
-Sad, but all good things must come to end… at least until the next revival.

 1960s women and saddle shoes and sailor play suits, (This must have been for a performance where women were acting as school children. )